DroitXenon/gesture-homecontrol/README.md

 # gesture-homecontrol
-sbc project to recognize hand gestures using OpenCV and control HomeKit devices via Homebridge.
+sbc project to control hue lights using hand gestures